somerville-neighborhood-council/somervilleneighborhoodcouncil.org/meetings.md

 title: Meetings
 ---

-## Location
+## Location and Logistics

-Meetings have been happening regularly (every 10 days) at the police station located at [220 Washington St. Union Square](https://goo.gl/maps/DKWAUjQiifw).
+Meetings have been happening roughly every 10 days at the police station located at [220 Washington St. Union Square](https://goo.gl/maps/DKWAUjQiifw).
 Contact the [email lists](/#email) to learn more.

 ## Process